-In a post two weeks ago, faux finishing was discussed with several painting options and instructions for sponge painting.
+In a post a few weeks ago, faux finishing was discussed with several painting options and instructions for sponge painting.
 Faux finishing is part of a larger category called decorative painting, which includes stenciling, murals, and custom painted details.

 At it’s most basic, decorative painting can be as simple as painting vines on a flowerpot.
 Be sure to use weatherproof paint, not only to protect it from rain and sun, but also from watering the plants.